jiannan-xu/jiannan-xu.github.io/_pages/research.md

   with Tin Nguyen, Phuong-Anh Nguyen-Le, Donald Braman, Jonathan Lazar, Hal Daumé III, and Zubin Jelveh. [arXiv Link](https://arxiv.org/pdf/2505.02749)

 # Selected Works-In-Progress
-- **Words Matter!
-Dynamic Forecasting of Freelance Job Success Using Conversational Analytics**
+- **What You Say or How You Say It?
+Predicting Freelance Job Success with Large Language Models**
   with Ashish S. Kabra, Kunpeng Zhang, and Wedad J. Elmaghraby.
   - Supported by OpenAI Researcher Access Program (\$1,000)
   - Supported by Smith Internal Grant (\$10,000)